Affidavit reveals evidence leading to arrest in Warrick County homicide case

-Buza is being held at the Warrick County Jail on charges of murder, felony murder, robbery resulting in serious bodily injury and unlawful possession of a firearm by a serious violent felon.
+“Mr. Buza has been charged with murder, felony murder, robbery resulting in serious bodily injury and possession of a firearm by a serious violent felon,” said Cpl.
+Joe Haywood of the Indiana DNR Law Enforcement Division.

 On Monday, Indiana Conservation officers identified the victim as Manuel Edwuardo Heaton, 27, of Evansville.
 It was also announced that Heaton’s death was being investigated as a homicide.